nemonik/hands-on-DevOps/readme.md

 #### 8.12.1.2.
 Modify the helloworld-web application

-In the `helloworld-web` project On the `development` vagrant edit the `go/src/github.com/nemonik/helloworld-web/main.go`
+In the `helloworld-web` project On the `development` vagrant edit the `go/src/github.com/nemonik/helloworld-web/main.go` to contain the following

 ```go
 package main